 To preserve the fish population in the region of Tortuguero, your tour operator may have a catch and release policy in effect.

 9. Visit the Barra del Colorado Wildlife Refuge

-One Costa Rica Tortuguero tour you should not miss is a visit to the Barra del Colorado Wildlife Refuge in the northern Caribbean region.
+One Costa Rica Tortuguero tour you should not miss is visiting the Barra del Colorado Wildlife Refuge in the northern Caribbean region.

-It consists of 91,200 hectares of beach, rainforest and marine habitats.
-Because it is surrounded by canals and lagoons, the way to navigate around the wildlife refuge is by kayak or canoe.
+It consists of 91,200 hectares of beach, rainforest, and marine habitats.
+Because canals and lagoons surround it, navigating around the wildlife refuge is by kayak or canoe.